-Hidden away deep in the Yorkshire Dales, you’ll find Britain’s biggest and highest public artwork, 1,375 feet above sea level.
-Coldstones Cut offers visitors incredible views of the 30-hectare working Coldstones quarry below and the surrounding Yorkshire Dales, but the real surprise is that there’s no sign of this massive artwork from the road!
+Hidden away in Nidderdale, deep in the Yorkshire Dales, Britain’s biggest and highest public artwork stands 1,375 feet above sea level.
+Coldstones Cut offers visitors incredible views of the 30-hectare working Coldstones quarry below and the stunning surrounding countryside, but the real surprise is that there’s no sign of this massive artwork from the road!

 There’s one more surprise that visitors rarely get to see, and that’s what the Coldstones Cut work of art looks like from above.
 In this guide, you’ll discover how to get to the Coldstones Cut, including where to park, plus what to see there and what that view from above looks like.

 - 11 Best Things to do in Ripon – England’s Oldest City